heistp/irtt/README.md

 - Make it possible to add custom per-round-trip statistics programmatically
 - Allow Server to listen on multiple IPs for a hostname
 - Prompt to write JSON file on cancellation
+- Request a reserved IANA port
 - Open questions:
   - What do I do for IPDV when there are out of order packets?
-  - Does exposing both monotonic and wall clock values, as well as dual timestamps, open the server to any timing attacks?
   - Is there any way to make the server concurrent without inducing latency?
-  - Should I request a reserved IANA port?

 ## Thanks